• Home

 The app does the boring parts before you have to think about them

 GhostlyShare keeps watching local ports, remembers live previews, reconciles routes when apps appear or disappear, and gives every visible action clear feedback on Windows and Linux.
-The result is simple: no manual sharing commands, no copied terminal URLs, no guessing which port is safe to share.
+If you prefer terminals or scripts, the ghs CLI shares the same local-to-public workflow from the command line.

 Refreshes automatically The app keeps scanning in the background and updates the list as local services appear or disappear.